microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling-limits.md

 | To-do tasks API (preview) | <li>[outlookTask](/graph/api/resources/outlooktask) <li> [outlookTaskFolder](/graph/api/resources/outlooktaskfolder) <li>[outlookTaskGroup](/graph/api/resources/outlooktaskgroup) <li> [outlookCategory](/graph/api/resources/outlookcategory) <li> [attachment](/graph/api/resources/attachment)|

 ### Outlook service batching
-If a `$batch` contains multiple requests to Outlook service resources within it, then by default 4 requests will be executed in parallel at any point (irrespective of the target mailbox) to stay within the concurrency limits of the Outlook service.
-However, the batch execution can be made fully sequential using the [dependsOn](json-batching#sequencing-requests-with-the-dependson-property) property.
+If a [batch](/graph/concepts/json-batching) request contains multiple requests to Outlook service resources within it, then by default 4 requests will be executed in parallel at any point (irrespective of the target mailbox) to stay within the concurrency limits of the Outlook service.
+However, the batch execution can be made fully sequential using the [dependsOn](/graph/concepts/json-batching#sequencing-requests-with-the-dependson-property) property.

-Thus when targetting the same mailbox, applications that have an ability to run multiple threads in parallel can either run -
+Thus when targetting the same mailbox, applications that have an ability to run multiple batch threads in parallel can either run -
 1. No more that 4 threads (batches contain dependsOn), or
 2. A single batch request without dependsOn.